margolisj/go-supreme/readme.md

   * Add validity check for items and other fields

 ## Objectives
 ### 9/20/18
-* Test - SUCESSFUL, 3 Liquid Tees but ended in crash
+* Test - Successful, 3 Liquid Tees but ended in crash

 ### 9/27/18
 * Failed - Massive amount of user error, set up almost all of the item incorrectly

 ### 10/4/18
+* Failed - Unsure but I belive the mobile API dropped first
-* Test queuing properly
+* Test queuing properly - worked
 * Run more versions:
-  * Find beta testers
+  * Find beta testers - Found 4, 2.5 ran
-  * Run at parents and locally
+  * Run at parents and locally - Did not set up, used
-  * Test on Google cloud
+  * Test on Google cloud - Did not set up

+### 10/11/18
+* Add beta testers
+* Test mobile API
+* Test unified search pool

 ## Libraries and Code Examples